Episcopal Charities & Community Services

 Since Episcopal Charities and Community Services [ECCS] was founded in 1960, God has used this ministry to transform thousands of lives in the Diocese of Chicago.
 Today, this life-changing social outreach is accomplished through ECCS’ support of its ministry partners and, increasingly, through its New Ventures and Capacity Building initiatives.
 Each year, ECCS reaches more than 60,000 people in Northern Illinois.

 This year, Episcopal Charities will:

 - Grant nearly $650,000 to support the work of its ministry partners, representing the largest single source of unrestricted grants for each agency.

 - Further support and strengthen its partners through the Capacity Building program by helping them manage effective governing boards, increase their fundraising, and better communicate their ministries.

-- Explore innovative, community-based partnerships to respond to some of today‘s most important, unmet social problems through the New Ventures initiative that already include Ezra Community Homes, Waukegan to College, and The Julian Year.
+- Explore innovative, community-based partnerships to respond to some of today‘s most important, unmet social problems through the New Ventures initiative that already include Ezra Community Homes and Waukegan to College.

 Episcopal Charities and Community Services is a 501(c)(3) not-for-profit organization registered in Illinois and governed by an independent board of trustees chaired by Bishop Jeffrey D. Lee.
 The ministry of ECCS is funded through special and recurring gifts from individuals, gifts from congregations given directly to ECCS, proceeds from the annual Episcopal Charities Ball, grants from corporations and private foundations, new charitable bequests, and investment income.